2,458 texts in Legends of the Jews (Ginzberg)

 Life was good... for a while.
 Initially, the Egyptians welcomed Jacob and his family with open arms.
 Joseph, after all, had saved their entire kingdom from famine!
 But as time pass...

-We all know the story of Moses, the plagues, and the Exodus.
+The familiar story centers on Moses, the plagues, and the Exodus.
 But what seeds of mistrust were sown long before the mitzrayim, the Egyptians, enslaved the Israelites?
-According to Gi...
+The Ginzbe...

-We all know the story: Pharaoh, threatened by the growing Israelite population in Egypt, decides to enslave them.
+The familiar story is this: Pharaoh, threatened by the growing Israelite population in Egypt, decides to enslave them.
 But how did he start?
-It wasn't just snapping his fingers and orde...
+It wasn't just snapping his fingers and...

 More often, it's a slow, insidious creep.
 The story of the Israelite enslavement in Egypt, as told in the Book of Exodus, is a stark illustration of this.
 But the Legends of the Je...

-But he's cunning.
+He's cunning.
 He doesn't just decree slavery outright.
 Instead, as we read in Legends of the Jews, he starts with a seemingly generous offer.
-For a whole month, Egyptians and I...
+For a whole month, Egyptians and Israe...

 It’s rarely just brute force.
 Often, it's a twisted performance, a cruel charade designed to break spirits.
 Think about Pharaoh.
 We know him as the ultimate oppressor, the man who ...